Who else has taken 'early retirement'?

 Video

-The Duke and Duchess of Sussex want to step back as senior royals... but they aren't the first.
+The Duke and Duchess of Sussex have announced they will step back as senior royals but they aren't the first to do so.

-Here are some other well known people who gave up their important roles.

 -